-The Portfolio is the set of all Confirmed Projects at Screen 3 or later.
+The Portfolio is the set of all Confirmed Projects that have passed Screen 3.
 A Portfolio is a unique list of Confirmed Projects, and adding or removing Confirmed Projects from the list constitutes an update to the Portfolio and must be indicated with a new portfolio ID.
 The Large Electrical Corporation must update the Portfolio as Undergrounding Projects are added, removed, or changed, and report these changes through Progress Reports.
 All Undergrounding Projects that have passed through Screen 3 (Project Risk Analysis), and have not been abandoned, must be included in the Portfolio.